 By implementing Confidential Transactions (or other privacy-enhancing technologies) for Bitcoin transactions, Bitcoin could reach a level of fungibility that would allow the world’s first cryptocurrency to become truly sound money.

-Über DDA Iconic Funds
+Über DDA Ikonische Fonds

 - Analyse der wichtigsten Werttreiber der führenden Kryptowährungen ➡ Hier herunterladen